 Whilst the living and kitchen areas are shared in a student house, this often means they are bigger than the ones found in self-contained student properties.

 There are plenty of beautiful examples of student houses in the leafy stone-built suburbs of S7 and S11 in Sheffield.
-Popular student property areas like Hallam, Sharrow, Broomhill, Crookes, Crookesmoor and Eccleshall Road can also be seen on this University of Sheffield video tour of the district:
+Popular student housing areas like Hallam, Sharrow, Broomhill, Crookes, Crookesmoor and Ecclesall Road can also be seen on this University of Sheffield video tour of the district: